-There is a unit in the Hong Kong Inland Revenue Department (IRD) specialised in tax audit and investigations.
+There is a unit in the Hong Kong Inland Revenue Department (IRD), by some also called a Hong Kong tax authority or a Hong Kong tax office, specialised in tax audit and investigations.
 They do in-depth review and investigations on cases selected.
 The selected taxpayers will likely have to spend a lot of time and manpower on dealing with the tax audit investigation.

-We provide professional assistance to clients who are selected for tax audit.
+Our Hong Kong tax lawyer provides professional assistance to clients who are selected for tax audit.
 We also help to plan a proper strategy to reduce the tax and/or penalty (if any) as much as possible for clients.
-We can assist in attending interviews with the IRD, handling tax enquiries from the IRD, preparing and filing settlement proposals to the IRD.
+In addition, our Hong Kong tax lawyer can assist in attending interviews with the IRD, handling tax enquiries from the IRD, preparing and filing settlement proposals to the IRD.

 If that’s what I understand, we won the case.
 I just can’t believe it, I wait for your confirmation to celebrate it, but in any case, you did an amazing job and I would be the first one to recommend you.

 Salaries Tax Reporting by Employers and Employees – Any Errors Made?6 March 2020